 In the late 1950s and early 60s, Ralph Nader began the crusade that would define his life.
 He started taking on big companies making dangerous products.

 Perhaps the most famous of his early efforts involved taking on GM over the dangers of a car called Corvair.
-It was an automobile built with serious design flaw making it unstable to drive – resulting in frequent rollovers.
+It was an automobile built with serious design flaws making it unstable to drive – resulting in frequent rollovers.
 It was also built with a steering mechanism made from a solid metal shaft that extended from the front wheels of the car to the steering wheel itself.
 In front-end collisions, the force of each crash was transferred directly to the steering mechanism – forcing the steering wheel into the drivers of these vehicles, often killing them.

 Incredibly, in the legal challenges to follow, GM held the position that they had no duty or responsibility to design automobiles that would prevent crashes or protect the car’s occupants in the event of a crash.